PoCInnovation/Workshops/p2p/2.SmartShop/README.md

 - Pay for a product
 - Retrieve all products available

+The shop will be decentralized, and every transfer will be immutable (no scam possible).

 ## Step 0 : Initialization

 Download and extract the `source.zip` file available [here](https://github.com/PoCInnovation/Workshops/blob/master/p2p/2.SmartShop/src/source.zip).